 ♦ Organize the area in the garage or basement where you threw the dormant canna, musa, colocasia, etc… The “rougher” and less-organized this area looks, the more it resembles a trash-heap and the less you are likely to look after it.

-♦ Buy amaryllis and paperwhite bulbs for December forcing.
+♦ Buy amaryllis and paperwhite bulbs for winter forcing.

 ♦ Buy tulip and hyacinth bulbs for February forcing.
 Make sure you give them at least 10 weeks in a cold garage or basement first.